 It was thus only in early 1592 that Linschoten returned to Lisbon before finally returning to the Netherlands after an absence of 13 years.
 There he began compiling his Itinerario, selling it to Cornelis Claesz who published it only in 1596.

 Linschoten’s return coincided with the liberation and independence of Holland from its Spanish masters in 1594.
 One of his last epic adventures was his voyage to the Arctic which he made twice, in 1594 and 1595, in search of a northeast passage to Asia.
 He died on 8 February 1611, having gained international fame for his publication of the Itinerario as well as community status as Enkhuizen City’s treasurer.

 Linschoten’s Work – An Illustrated Guide

-The views mostly stretch across two-pages and are mainly of Goa and its region, showing stylised drawings of people.
-Linschoten claims that his illustrations are true to life but in the 16th century context, this means enhanced details rather than a lifelike quality.
+The views, mostly stretch across two pages, are mainly of Goa and its region, showing stylised drawings of people.
+Linschoten claimed that his illustrations are true to life but in the 16th-century context, this means enhanced details rather than a lifelike quality.
 Examples of details are the vessels utilised for travelling, such as the palanquin carried by menservants or a riverboat floating serenely, and always some aspect of fashion and lifestyle.
 There are also plates describing natural products with details of fruits, leaves and the whole plant.

 The Book’s Journey